bocaj23/EZFileShare/README.md

 This is by design as these accounts are meant to be disposable.
 If you lose your identifier.pem, you can re-register.
 The only thing you would have to change is your settings.

+Sending a file is very easy, first though you must add a user as a friend.
+YOU MUST BE FRIENDS WITH A USER TO SEND A FILE!
+For this you simply type the target user's username into the textbox under the friends list and hit the "Add" button.
+This will send a friend request to the user.
+The user must then type the username of the requester and hit the "Add" button to accept it.
+Now two users will be friends.

-Sending a file is very easy, you type in the desired name into the "To: " box and then hit "Select & Send."
+From here, you type in the desired name into the "To: " box and then hit "Select & Send."
 Once the file is selected the client will attempt to send a file.

 Receiving is a bit trickier.
 For one you must port forward traffic from port 65432 (or the port you select) to your computer.
 At which point